mixnr1/f1f0/README.md

 # f1f0
 FIFO calculator

+One of the taxation regimes in the field of cryptocurrency is the taxation of income from capital gains.
+Capital gains is understood as income (profits) from the sale of cryptocurrency.
+The sale of cryptocurrency is regarded as a swap transaction resulting in obtaining an official currency (fiat currency) or other services.
+If a transaction occurs at a loss, the transaction itself shall not be taxed.
+Losses can be used to recover the overpaid tax.

+**IMPORTANT:** The laws governing the application of taxes may vary depending on the country in which you are located.
+Note that tax regulation may change over time.

+##How is capital gains calculated?
+**asset sales value** – **original asset acquisition value**

+**IMPORTANT:** The sale/buy price of a cryptocurrency is considered to be the payment received in official currency (fiat currency).
+If it is not possible to determine the initial acquisition value of the capital asset, the acquisition value shall be considered to be 0.
+FIFO or the weighted average method may be used to calculate the acquisition value.
+The method chosen shall be used for at least 10 years.
+The acquisition value may include expenses (commissions, government fees) related to obtaining cryptocurrency.

 To prepare an virtual environment with all required script dependencies, follow these steps:
 ```
 $git clone https://github.com/mixnr1/f1f0.git